How to View Original Full-Size Pictures & Profile Photos on Instagram

 How to See Full-Size Profile Pictures?

-Now that you know how to see your favorite Instagram photos in full size, let’s move onto profile pictures.
-As you know, Instagram only shows the cropped circular version of profile photos.
-The native app doesn’t allow you to see the photo in full size.
-If you tap on the photo, you’ll only see the user’s Stories, if they have any.
+Now that you know how to see your favorite Instagram photos in full size, it’s time to move on to profile pictures.
+As you know, Instagram only shows you cropped circular versions of profile photos.
+The native app doesn’t allow you to see the full-size profile photo.
+If you tap on the image, you’ll only see the user’s Stories if they have any.

-The good news is that there’s a way around this, no matter what platform you’re using.
+The good news is that there’s a way around this, no matter what platform you use.

 For PC, Mac, and smartphone browsers, follow these steps:

-- Click on Submit, and you’ll see the full-size profile picture.
+- Click “Submit,” and you’ll see the full-size profile picture.

-This tool works for all Instagram accounts, whether they’re private or not.
-In case you don’t get the full-size profile picture, it means that the user originally uploaded the photo in low resolution.
+This tool works for all Instagram accounts, whether private or not.
+If you don’t get the full-size profile picture, the user initially uploaded the photo in low resolution.

-- Tap on the circular photo to see the full-size image.
+- Tap on the “circular photo” to see the full-size profile image.

-To unlock the high-quality version, you’ll need the paid version of Qeek.
-At the time of writing, Qeek Pro costs $2.99.
+To unlock the high-quality version, you’ll need the paid version of Qeeky.
+At the time of writing, Qeeky Pro costs $2.99.
 If you purchase the pro version, you’ll see the photos in their original size.

 Why Does Instagram Reduce Image Size?

-Now that you know how to see Instagram photos in full size, it doesn’t hurt to learn a bit about why they were reduced in the first place.
+Now that you know how to see Instagram photos in full size, it doesn’t hurt to learn a bit about why images get reduced to a smaller resolution/size in the first place.

-The thing is, it’s not Instagram that wants to reduce your image size – Facebook does.
-Facebook owns both Instagram and WhatsApp, and all three platforms are known for reducing image size and quality.
-You might’ve noticed that the photos that you send on WhatsApp sometimes look a bit blurry.
+The thing is, it’s not Instagram that wants to reduce your image size; Meta (formerly known as Facebook) does.
+Meta owns both Instagram and WhatsApp, and all three platforms are known for reducing image size and quality.
+You might’ve noticed that the photos you send on WhatsApp sometimes look blurry.

-Now, there can be a few reasons for this.
-But the most likely is protecting servers from getting overwhelmed.
-Millions of photos are shared on Instagram every day.
-And the majority of users go above and beyond to showcase their photography skills.
+There can be a few reasons for blurry images, but the most likely cause is Meta protecting servers from getting overwhelmed.
+Millions of photos are shared on Instagram daily, and most users go above and beyond to showcase their photography skills.

-Pair this with super-capable smartphone cameras, and you get photos that can be massive in size.
-That’s a lot of data that Instagram’s servers need to fit it.
-To make sure that they don’t get overloaded, Instagram sets a limit for image size.
+Pair the above with super-capable smartphone cameras, and you get photos that can be massive in size.
+That’s a lot of data that Instagram’s servers need to display a high-quality image.
+To ensure that they don’t get overloaded, Meta limits Instagram image sizes.

-While pretty much all social media platforms do this, Facebook’s compression is much more ruthless than that of Twitter or Tumbler.
+While most social media platforms do this, Meta’s compression is much more ruthless than Twitter or Tumbler.
 As a result, both Instagram and WhatsApp need to keep images smaller-sized.

 Still, this doesn’t make many Instagram posts any less stunning.
 Instagram’s maximum image size is still enough to let you enjoy your favorite posts.

-Whether you find an Instagram photo wallpaper-worthy or just want to see it in its original size, you now know the process is pretty simple.
+Whether you find an Instagram photo wallpaper-worthy or want to see it in its original size, you now know the process is pretty simple.
 As for profile photos, the browser method can be your best option.
-Apps like Qeek generally offer low-quality images for free, so you’ll have to pay to see the high-quality version.
-Of course, if you find that seeing the full photo is worth the money, an app can be more convenient and easier to use.
+Apps like Qeeky generally offer low-quality images for free, so you’ll have to pay to see the high-quality versions.
+Of course, if you find that seeing the entire photo is worth the money, an app can be more convenient and easier to use.